giancarlospadini/FatturaElettronicaToPDF/README.md

 **Fattura Elettronica** is an italian standard to exchange invoices.

-Print one or more Electronic Invoices into a single PDF.
+Save one or more Electronic Invoices into a single PDF to be printed.

 This project is also a good example of how to print xml files formatted with a suitable stylesheet (xsl).